buttonwoodcx/bcx-aurelia-dnd/src/tutorial/overview.md

 Another bonus of dragula, it supports iPad!
 All examples here works on iPad.

 > There is an annoying whole HTML body bouncing effect on iPad.
-I tried some solutions to disable it in this example repository, but none of them works so far.
+I tried some solutions to disable it, but none of them works so far.
 Even [dragula example page](https://bevacqua.github.io/dragula/) got the same issue.

 ## Use inside Aurelia app